Bailiff (Channel Islands): Bailiff of Guernsey

 The Bailiff of Guernsey was less clearly delineated as to separation of legislative or administrative and judicial functions than that of the Bailiff of Jersey.
 He was head of the administration in Guernsey and used to preside over a number of States committees.

 In 2000, the European Court of Human Rights held in McGonnell v.
 United Kingdom that there was a breach of Article 6 in Guernsey where the Bailiff or Deputy Bailiff sat as president of the States of Guernsey when proposed legislation was being debated and then subsequently sat as a judge of the Royal Court of Guernsey in a case where that legislation was relevant.
 The court, noting that there was no suggestion that the Bailiff 'was subjectively biased', stated that the 'mere fact' that this happened was capable of casting doubt on the Bailiff's impartiality.

 The Bailiff remains civil head of the island, as well as head of the judiciary, the Presiding Officer of the States of Deliberation'.

+The Bailiff is ex officio, a Judge of the Court of Appeal and its President.
+The Bailiff represents Guernsey as civic head of the community in and outside the Island, on occasions of a non-political nature and will greet and welcome members of the Royal Family and dignitaries visiting the Island on behalf of the people of Guernsey.
+May be appointed as a member of the Court of Appeal of Jersey.